Passionate about improving the well-being of young people and supporting them to reach their full potential?

 Find out more about this rewarding Youth Work course in the tabs below.

-Youth hold the keys to the future but, for some, that future doesn’t seem so bright.
-To help ensure young people reach their full potential, it’s essential that they feel cared for and protected.
+Our Youth hold the keys to the future but, for some, that future doesn’t always seem so bright.
+To help ensure our young people reach their full potential, it’s essential that they feel cared for and protected.

-This course will provide you with current, industry-based knowledge on how to best meet the social, behavioural, health, welfare, developmental, and protection needs of young people.
+This youth work course will provide you with current, industry-based knowledge, and the skills you’ve gained will help guide you on how to best meet the social, behavioural, health, welfare, developmental, and protection needs of young people.
 So, if you’re passionate about making a difference and brightening a young person’s future, this is the qualification for you.

 Recognition of Prior Learning (RPL)